When you’ve worked hard to save up for a holiday abroad, spending money while you’re away might not be the first thing you think about.

 Bank Accounts for Using Abroad

-When it comes to choosing a bank account you can use abroad, you can either opt for a familiar high street bank or choose an online-only bank.
+When choosing a bank account for use abroad, you can opt for a familiar high street bank or an online-only bank.

 Tip: Check if your existing bank offers 0% fees for international purchases, as this may be the best bank card to use abroad since you won’t need to open any new accounts elsewhere.